bitfashioned/qVault/README.md

-# Sleeve Vault - Quantum-Resistant Cryptographic Vault Layer
+# qVault - Quantum-Resistant Cryptographic Vault Layer

 ## 🧠 Project Abstract

-**Sleeve Vault** is a modular cryptographic vault designed to future-proof decentralized assets against quantum threats.
+**qVault** is a modular cryptographic vault designed to future-proof decentralized assets against quantum threats.
 Our protocol introduces a **dual-key system** combining traditional ECDSA with **hash-based, quantum-resistant signatures** (WOTS+), ensuring long-term secure asset custody.

 Our mission is to solve one of Web3's most pressing but invisible risks: **the quantum vulnerability of existing wallets and signature schemes**.
 By introducing a post-quantum fallback mechanism, we provide protocols, DAOs, and asset custodians an opt-in pathway to mitigate the long-term risks of quantum computing without sacrificing near-term usability or composability.